airbnb/chronon/quickstart/README.md

 It's time to move to the online world.
 We want to be able to query the features in different clients.
 For this we need to upload batch data into a KVStore.
+0. Compile your online jar: from the repo root go to quickstart/mongo-online-impl and run `sbt assembly`.
-1. Run your first batch upload KV table: `run.py --mode upload --conf production/group_bys/quickstart/purchases.v1`
+1. Run your first batch upload KV table: `run.py --mode upload --conf production/group_bys/quickstart/purchases.v1 --ds  2023-12-01`
-2. Upload this table into MongoDB: `spark-submit ...`
+2. Upload this table into MongoDB: `spark-submit --class ai.chronon.quickstart.online.Spark2MongoLoader --master local[*] /srv/onlineImpl/target/scala-2.12/mongo-online-impl-assembly-0.1.0-SNAPSHOT.jar default.quickstart_purchases_v1_upload mongodb://admin:admin@mongodb:27017/?authSource=admin`
-3. Fetch data from the KVStore: `run.py --mode fetch --type group-by --name quickstart`
+3. Fetch data from the KVStore: `run.py --mode fetch --type group-by --name quickstart/purchases.v1 -k '{"user_id":"5"}'`

 Feel free to explore more on the data being uploaded by looking at the onlineImpl provided in the quickstart directory as well as the resulting upload KV table that can be viewed in spark-shell.

+### Step 3: Fetch a join.

+Follow step 2 for all your group bys.
+In the case of `training_set.v2` this includes purchases.v1 and returns.v1.

+1. Run the metadata-upload job for the joins. `run.py --mode metadata-upload --conf production/joins//`
+2. Fetch the join: `run.py --mode fetch --type join --name quickstart/training_set.v2 -k '{"user_id":"5"}'`

 ### Future Extensions